Barcelona sign Brazilian forward Roque on seven-year deal from 2024

 The 18-year-old has scored 22 goals for Paranaense in 66 appearances, helping them reach the Copa Libertadores final last season.

-He earned his first cap for Brazil in March, becoming the youngest ever debutant for the five-times world champions.
+He earned his first cap for Brazil in March, becoming the youngest-ever debutant for the five-time world champions.

 "In footballing terms, a centre forward still in development but his adaptability means he can also play on the wing should the situation require," Barcelona said in a statement.